ericeilertson/safe_documentation/framework.md

 ## OCP Report Deliverables

-This framework stipulates that the following be delivered to the OCP Security WG for publication in the appropriate public [GitHub](https://github.com/opencomputeproject/OCP-Security-SAFE) repositories after the review (and re-testing, and any embargo periods end) has concluded:
+This framework stipulates that the following be delivered to the OCP SAFE program for publication in the appropriate public [GitHub](https://github.com/opencomputeproject/OCP-Security-SAFE) repositories after the review (and re-testing, and any embargo periods end) has concluded:

 * **Scope Document** \
   DV and SRP should jointly negotiate the scope of the review, based on the [review areas](#security-review-scope).
 As alluded to above, the areas are neither exhaustive nor complete, therefore the DV is encouraged to socialize the Scope with the OCP Security WG, either through its regular calls, or on its mailing list.

 * The scope itself can be any number of documents, as long as the concatenation of them is provided to the OCP Security WG.
 Aside from level of effort estimates, no part of the DV/SRP statement of work, NDAs, etc. needs to be published at